 Another critical fact to consider is that less than 20% of factoring companies qualify for credit insurance.
 If they are not financially secure, they cannot protect you.

 ARfunding.org uses credit insurance to protect you and us.
-Getting financing option for startup companies is not an easy task, but we are startup friendly.
-If you can get to $30,000 in sales per month quickly and we think you can grow the business, we can fund your start by buying good B2B or B2G invoices.
+Getting financing options for startup companies is not an easy task, but we are startup-friendly.
+If you can get to $30,000 in sales per month quickly and we think you can grow the business, then we can fund your start by buying good B2B or B2G invoices.

 In our 24+ years of experience, we have funded almost every industry.
-For example, staffing, importing, guard services, IT, Cable, manufacturing, telecommunications, wine & spirits, etc. We have Industry-Specific Expertise.
+For example, staffing, importing, guard services, IT, Cable, manufacturing, telecommunications, wine & spirits, and more.
+We have Industry-Specific Expertise.

 Banks and other factoring companies often shy away from lending or advancing money.
 Also, if you have high client concentration, then you only have one or a few creditworthy customers.
 Since our Credit Protection Program, our professional Relationship Managers verifying every invoice with your client does not hesitate to lend you funds even if you have high customer concentration.